-If you’ve ever been to one of our workshops then you have probably heard me talk about my friend Neil.
-Neil grew up in California, which as we all know is a very flammable state.
+If you’ve ever been to one of our workshops or webinars then you have probably heard me talk about my friend Neil.
+Neil grew up in California, which is a very flammable state.
 His family experienced a house fire in the middle of the night that flattened their home.
 Luckily no one was hurt, but they were suddenly left with nothing but the PJs they were wearing.

 The first time he shared this story with me, I asked him if he could have brought one thing with him from the house, what would it have been.
 The answer surprised me.
 It wasn’t family photos, or the creative project he’d been working on for years, it was “cash, or maybe my I.D.”
 The family was insured, but to claim insurance one must be able to prove who they are.
 To rent housing, to drive, to renew bank cards, to cash a paycheque, you need identification for all of them.
 This is difficult if all your documentation has just gone up in flames!

 I know, I know, no one likes smoke alarms.
-They don’t seem to know the difference between burnt toast and a genuine threat, but having a working fire alarm installed increases your odds of surviving a house fire by 2-3 times.
-Check on your alarm each year, ideally when your updating your emergency kit, and ensure the batteries are still working.
+They don’t know the difference between burnt toast and a genuine threat but having a working fire alarm installed increases your odds of surviving a house fire by 2-3 times.
+Check on your alarm each year, ideally when you’re updating your emergency kit, and ensure the batteries are still working.
 If you take the batteries out while you cook, be sure to pop them in again once the meal is ready and keep a close eye on the stove in the meantime.

 It’s incredible how many people think that a fire extinguisher is the answer to any house fire.
 Just point and shoot and poof!
 No more fire… right?
 Nope!
 There’s actually way more to these lifesaving tools than most folk realize.

 For starters, there are 5 different classes of extinguisher.
-Only 3 of them are very relevant for home use:
+Only 4 of them are relevant for home use:

 - Class A – designed to put out normal combustibles like paper, wood, or cloth.

-- Class B – best for fires involving flammable liquids like grease, gas, and oil-based paints.
+- Class B – best for fires involving flammable liquids, gasses, and oil based paints.

 - Class C – perfect for fires involving electronics, appliances, and power tools.
 Anything that’s electrically energized and/or plugged in.

 Different types of extinguishers use different extinguishing agents.
 Using the wrong kind can be ineffective for safely putting out a fire.
+Using the wrong kind of extinguisher on a grease fire can even make the situation worse.
 Different types of extinguishers will have symbols to represent what they put out, so be sure to learn the symbols before you need them.

 The other thing many people get wrong is when an extinguisher can be used.
 They picture themselves wading into a blaze, foam spraying in a protective and instantly effective cone as they search for their pet or car keys.
 As you have guessed, this is not how it works.